buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 .. py:class:: buildbot.changes.pb.PBChangeSource

-:class:`PBChangeSource` actually listens on a TCP port for clients to connect and push change notices *into* the Buildmaster.
+:bb:chsrc:`PBChangeSource` actually listens on a TCP port for clients to connect and push change notices *into* the Buildmaster.
 This is used by the built-in ``buildbot sendchange`` notification tool, as well as several version-control hook